Avery Digital Projects

 The Seymour B. Durst Old York Library collection at the Avery Architectural & Fine Arts Library consists of more than 40,000 objects including historic photographs, maps, pamphlets, postcards, books, and New York City memorabilia from the 18th century to the 1980s.

-This image gallery contain photos by Lewis Hines, images of the deconstruction of the Waldorf Hotel and views of the construction process.
+This image gallery contains photos by Lewis Hines, images of the deconstruction of the Waldorf Hotel and views of the construction process.

 The Hugh Ferriss Architectural Drawings and Papers Collection was donated to Avery Library by his family after Ferriss' death, and has been supplemented by several later additions from other sources.